niels-lubbes/cyclides/README.md

 ## Example 2

-The set B(X) for the ring cyclide.
+Recall that `Ring` is initialized as the set B(X) for the ring cyclide.

 ```Mathematica
 str@getReal[getGX[Ring],rs2A1] (* get the real classes in G(X) *)